RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 ## 2.0 Prerequisite
 Please read the [ESTOP debugging](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP#8-debugging) section before you start.
-When you are calibrating motor current, ONLY have 1 controller box in ESTOP chain.
+When you are calibrating motor current, it might be simpler to have a single controller on the ESTOP chain.
+If you prefer to keep all your controllers on the ESTOP chain, make sure all the controllers are also connected to the FireWire chain and you will have to use the `qlacloserelays` utility program to enable power.

 ## 2.1.
 Introduction